murraycadzow/dataSchool/README.md

 # dataSchool

-A course of 10 lessions to cover additional skills beyond that delivered as part of a Carpentries 2-day workshop with a focus on reproducible research (in a computational sense)
+A course of 10 lessons to cover additional skills beyond that delivered as part of a Carpentries 2-day workshop with a focus on reproducible research (in a computational sense)

 The goal of the course is to enhance efficiency, productivity, computational reproducibility for researchers (primarily in Health Sciences).
 It will therefore be a data centric in nature.